 Alliance Executive Director Greg Galer testifies at a City Council hearing in support of changing language that would allow for historic resources with only local significance to be eligible for local Landmark status.
 The existing enabling legislation for the Boston Landmarks Commission has been interpreted to mean that only sites found to be significant to the state, region, or nation are eligible for designation.
 This small grammatical change would allow for more sites, especially those representing minority communities, to be formally recognized as local Landmarks and receive the protection associated with that designation.
 A video clip from the hearing is above.
 The Councilors present and those who testified showed large support for this language change.
 Councilors Bok and Breadon are leading this effort.
 As a Home Rule Petition, this change will next go to a working session with Councilors, and then to the State House and Governor for approval.

 - December 7, 2020

-The Alliance coordinated with Councilor Bok, who sponsored this matter and referred it to the Committee, to prepare panelists and testimony for this hearing.
+The Alliance coordinates with Councilor Bok, who sponsored this matter and referred it to the Committee, to prepare panelists and testimony for this hearing.
 In addition to celebrating Boston’s diverse history and communities during the Sestercentennial, one of the goals of the hearing is to shed light on the challenges of our current preservation policies and procedures, and to recommend a process to develop solutions to make the rules better meet today’s needs.
 Councilor Bok proposed the formation of a special Commission to continue the dialogue on these issues and the Alliance anticipates close engagement, especially concerning the policy conversations.
-The Alliance will urge City Council to fund a comprehensive study of the impacts Boston’s historic resources have to the city’s economy, tourism, affordability, walkability, etc. as well as potential climate impacts to these resources.
+The Alliance urges City Council to fund a comprehensive study of the impacts Boston’s historic resources have to the city’s economy, tourism, affordability, walkability, etc. as well as potential climate impacts to these resources.
 This study will inform future decisions about larger policy, budget, and narrative changes needed with local government.